quixio/quix-samples/python/read/Hello-World/README.md

-# Python Hello World
+# Python Hello World - Destination

-This is an example on how to connect and handle the arrival of a new stream.
+This is an example on how to connect and handle the arrival of a new stream and its data.

 ## Environment Variables